 The best rule of thumb is to give items that have been damaged by a flooding basement 48 hours to dry.
 Move items like furniture and storage boxes to a dry, ventilated area to dry out properly.
 If after 48 hours your possessions are not completely dry, they likely will have to be thrown away.
 Additionally, do not keep wet cardboard boxes as they can be particularly susceptible to bacteria.

-Do Not Touch Electrical Items Like Televisions, Stereos or Lamps
+Do Not Touch Electrical Items Like Televisions, Stereos, or Lamps

 There are items that should not be touched until after they have dried completely.
-Any electrical items should be left to dry in place, so that you do not risk getting electrocuted.
+Any electrical items should be left to dry in place so that you do not risk getting electrocuted.

-Wet carpeting is a breeding ground for bacteria and discolouration.
+Wet carpeting is a breeding ground for bacteria and discoloration.
 If not promptly removed, your wet carpets will prevent the floor beneath it from drying out.
 You may be able to save your carpets and reinstall them after drying, however, it is most likely that you will need new flooring.